FMMT666/ncEFI/README.md

 ## News

 ### CHANGES 2021/11/XX
-    - now finally with "feed rate vertices", allowing important adjustment
+    - now finally with "feed rate vertices", allowing important adjustment or infos
+    - added comments for vertices that can appear in the G-code

 ### CHANGES 2021/10/XX